 6. Blue Valentine (2010)

-Derek Cianfrance's romantic drama Blue Valentine bites with realism, and he really tapped into its grainy and authentic feel by filming its scenes with a hand-held camera.
+Derek Cianfrance's romantic drama Blue Valentine bites with realism, and he successfully tapped into its grainy and authentic feel by filming the scenes with a handheld camera.

-Ryan Gosling and Michelle Williams star as the young and old version of a couple whose marriage falls apart.
-In preparation, the two actors rented a home together and bought groceries on the same minimal budget as their characters.
+Ryan Gosling and Michelle Williams star as the young and old versions of a couple whose marriage falls apart.
+In preparation, the two actors rented a home together and bought groceries on the same minimal budget that their characters had.

 Why did they do this?
 To really know their roles and leave much of the dialogue to improvisation.
-Cianfrane even confessed that he got annoyed when the actors followed script without adding anything new.
+Cianfrance even confessed that he got annoyed when the actors followed script without adding anything new.

 Fun fact: The Blue Valentine scene where the two wander New York together?
 Completely unscripted!

 5. Jaws (1975)

 Jaws was essentially the first summer blockbuster ever made.
-The endlessly quotable classic, based on the 1974 novel by Peter Benchley, was the second in Steven Spielberg's soon-to-be lengthy filmography.
+The endlessly quotable classic, based on the 1974 novel by Peter Benchley, was the second in Steven Spielberg's lengthy filmography.